 A Subsidized Direct Loan is available to undergraduate students on the basis of financial need.
 The fixed-rate interest is paid by the federal government (subsidized) as long as you are enrolled at least half-time.
 Interest begins to accrue after you graduate or are no longer enrolled at least half-time, but payments of principal and interest aren't required until after a 6-month grace period.
 There is an origination fee that is deducted from the loan prior to disbursement.
+You may receive a Subsidized Direct Loan for up to 150% of your program length.
 An Unsubsidized Direct Loan is similar to the Subsidized Direct Loan except need is not a factor and interest accrues during school and grace periods.
 You may either make the interest payments or have them capitalized.

+The maximum annual loan limits for the Direct Loan program are as follows:
-Freshman: \$5,500 (no more than \$3,500 can be Subsidized)

-Sophomore: \$6,500 (no more than \$4,500 can be Subsidized)

-Junior: \$7,500 (no more than \$5,500 can be Subsidized)

-Senior: \$7,500 (no more than \$5,500 can be Subsidized)

-Graduate: \$8,500 (all Unsubsidized)
+Freshman: \$5,500 (no more than \$3,500 can be Subsidized) Sophomore: \$6,500 (no more than \$4,500 can be Subsidized) Junior: \$7,500 (no more than \$5,500 can be Subsidized) Senior: \$7,500 (no more than \$5,500 can be Subsidized) Graduate: \$8,500 (all Unsubsidized)

 IMPORTANT: If this is the first time you are borrowing a Direct Loan, you must complete a Master Promissory Note and Entrance Loan Counseling.
-Refer to the enclosed instruction sheet "Borrowing a Direct Loan" for further information.
+Refer to the section "Borrowing a Direct Loan" for further information.